open-truss/open-truss/docs/development.md

 Open Truss is a full-stack framework installable into existing applications.
 Open Truss comes with scripts to generate client and server files, adding them to your application.

-OT supports the following applications:
+Open Truss supports installation into applications built with the following frameworks:
 - NextJS

 ### NextJS